 5. Responsible use of my debit card will improve my credit score

 A debit card is not a credit card as there is no concept of credit.
 Using debit, you are simply spending the cash you already have on hand.

-In Canada, consumers can obtain a free copy of their credit report any number of times in a given year, as long as the request is made in writing.
-Such requests are noted in the credit report, but have no effect on a credit score.
+In Canada, as a consumer, you can get a free copy of your credit report a certain amount of times per year by requesting a copy in writing.
+These requests are registered with credit agencies but have no impact on your credit score.

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.